Zalan-physicist/Estimating-Hubbles-Constant-using-SH0ES-Pantheon-Data/README.md

 Here, mu is distance modulus,  m is the apparent magnitude, M is the absolute magnitude and d_l is the luminosity distance.
 We plot m against redshift, z.
 Using the definiton of luminosity distance from cosmology, we obtain a theoretical model, on which we run regression using scipy.optimize's subpackage curve_fit to estimate Hubble's constant.

+This code may be used by anyone for academic purposes.